-Unless you’ve been living under a rock for the past 18 months, you’ll be aware that new EU general data protection regulations (GDPR) recently came into force.
-But what do they mean for your marketing operations?
+Unless you’ve been living under a rock for the past two years, you’ll be aware that new EU general data protection regulations (GDPR) came into force, May 2018.
+But what did they mean for your marketing operations?

 Opt-in processes are more stringent than ever, and brands are therefore looking for the best ways to drive compliant sign-ups from potential customers.

-To maximise consumer engagement, you need to make sure your content distribution strategy is finely tuned, so that each piece of collateral is working as hard as it possibly can.
+To maximize consumer engagement, you need to ensure your content distribution strategy is finely tuned so that each piece of collateral is working as hard as it possibly can.
 And as experts in marketing asset deployment, Elateral is here to help you improve the execution of your future campaigns.

-Here are our top tips for turbo-charging your content distribution strategy, to build customer relationships that are GDPR compliant…
+Here are our top tips for turbo-charging your content distribution strategy, to build GDPR compliant customer relationships…

-Sounds simple enough, but it’s amazing how even the tightest content marketing strategies can get lost in a sea of emails or instant messages.
+It sounds simple enough, but it’s incredible how even the tightest content marketing strategies can get lost in a sea of emails or instant messages.

-Many CMOs have found the best way to ensure complete transparency is to invest in a global content distribution platform, through which your campaigns can be managed.
-This way, all communications are channeled through a single piece of software, and new marketing assets can be shared globally in the form of a ‘campaign kit’ for regional teams or agencies to deploy.
+Many CMOs have found the best way to ensure complete transparency is to invest in a global content distribution platform through which you manage all your campaigns.
+This way, every communication is channeled through a single piece of software, and new marketing assets can be shared globally in the form of a ‘campaign kit’ for regional teams or agencies to deploy.